AFLplusplus/AFLplusplus/qemu_mode/README.md

   https://github.com/vanhauser-thc/afl-dyninst

-The issue however is Dyninst which is not rewriting the binaries so that they run stable. a lot of crashes happen, especially in C++ programs that use throw/catch.
+The issue however is Dyninst which is not rewriting the binaries so that they run stable.
+A lot of crashes happen, especially in C++ programs that use throw/catch.
 Try it first, and if it works for you be happy as it is 2-3x as fast as qemu_mode.